Rohnert Park Red Lobster auctioning off entire restaurant

 Payment for the winning bidder will be required immediately following the auction’s close or the order will be forfeited.
 A buyer’s premium of 15% will also be added to each purchase, according to terms on the auction’s website.

-Items that are part of the sale include all furniture, design fixtures and kitchen appliances and supplies left in the restaurant following its closure, including the staple live lobster tank that greeted customers in the waiting area.
+Items that are part of the sale include all furniture, design fixtures, kitchen appliances and supplies left in the restaurant following its closure, including the staple live lobster tank that greeted customers in the waiting area.

 “This is your opportunity to upgrade your operations or open something entirely new, for a fraction of the cost,” a social media post from the brand said.

 Red Lobster abruptly closed a number of restaurants on Monday, including the sole location in Sonoma County.
-Th Red Lobster location in Vallejo is still open, according to the restaurant’s website.
+The Red Lobster location in Vallejo is still open, according to the restaurant’s website.

 The Orlando, Florida-based company is considering filing for bankruptcy to deal with leases and labor costs, according to a Bloomberg report last month.